Fast Approximate Dynamic Programming for Input-Affine Dynamics: From minimization in primal domain to addition in dual domain

 \end{Lem}

 \begin{proof} See Appendix~\ref{proof:CDP op}. \end{proof}

 As we mentioned, the construction above suggests an alternative path for computing the output of the DP~operator through the conjugate domain.
 We call this alternative approach \emph{conjugate} DP (CDP).
 Figure~\ref{fig:CDP1} characterizes this alternative path schematically.
-Numerical implementation of CDP operation requires computation of conjugate functions.
+Numerical implementation of CDP operation requires the computation of conjugate functions.
 In particular, as shown in Figure~\ref{fig:CDP1}, CDP operation involves three conjugate transforms.
 For now, we assume that the partial conjugate $\lftc{\cost_x}$ of the stage cost in~\eqref{eq:conj cost func alg 1} is analytically available.
-We will discuss the possibility of computing this object numerically in Section~\ref{subsec:extension}.
+We note however that one can also consider a numerical scheme to approximate this conjugation; see Appendix~\ref{subsec:extension num conj} for further details.